tupadr3/plantuml-icon-font-sprites/README.md

 ## Build

-Icons are generated with [font-icon-generator](https://github.com/tupadr3/font-icon-generator)
+Icons are all generated with [font-icon-generator](https://github.com/tupadr3/font-icon-generator)

 ## Note